 is, its author says, a combination of the historical and the gothic.
 Meanwhile, a new collection of

 her stories is due out from City Lights next year.MM t Io report I’ve

-Here’s a poem translation from my latest project, Paula Abramo’s book Fiat Lux, from Mexico.
-Click the link for translation, original, and translator’s note, all in the Fall 2019 edition of Asymptote translation e-mag.
+Here are poem translations from another new project, Paula Abramo’s book Fiat Lux, from Mexico.
+Click the link for translation, original, and translator’s note, in Asymptote.

 In print mags, there's one in The Bitter Oleander (Spring 2020), buy it here, one in in Hayden's Ferry Review #66, buy it here, and two in Southern Review (Fall 2020), here.

 vJust out form